 An avid fashion commentator who had unwelcome, prepubescent opinions about everything.
 My damning critique of Princess Anne’s ‘boring’ ivory duchess satin wedding dress in 1973 irritated my short-tempered, royalist Grandmother.
 “Look at those ghastly sleeves…”

 I was an industrious child.
 At boarding school I excelled.

-I’m 12, I discover Marilyn Monroe without ever knowing she is a gay icon.
+I’m 12 years old.
+I discover Marilyn Monroe without ever knowing she is already an established gay icon.
 The following year I insist that my parents buy me Norman Mailer’s illustrated biography for Christmas.

 Theatre and fashion people referenced film but nobody I knew would ever have thought about making one.